jeqcho/harvard-gems/README.md

 We use Angular CLI, so make sure to download it beforehand.

 1. Create a new component by running in terminal `ng generate component Fall2025`.
 Check if it is now imported at `app.module.ts`.
-2. Edit `src/app/app-routing.module.ts` to include the new component and to edit the default path.
+2. Edit `src/app/app-routing.module.ts` to (1) include the new component and (2) to edit the default path.
 3. Edit `src/app/archive/archive.component.ts`.
-4. Make a new folder under `assets/data/` with the appriopriate file name and over the contents of the output folder from the scraping repo (e.g. the folder `2025_Fall_2024_Fall` which contains `super_gems.json` and the `departments` folder).
+4. Make a new folder under `assets/data/` with the appriopriate name and over the contents of the output folder from the scraping repo (e.g. the folder `2025_Fall_2024_Fall` which contains `super_gems.json` and the `departments` folder).
 5. Copy over the `???.component.ts` from another recent component and make necessary changes.
 You need to handpick the featured ~5 Super Gems, Hidden Gems, and Great Courses from `course_ratings_analysis.ipynb` in the scraping repo (look for the cells that present to you a candidate list of each).
 Also edit the my.harvard search term.
 6. Copy over the `???.component.html` from another recent component and make necessary changes.
-Remember to change the number of classes near the top, and the link at the bottom.
-Simply count the number of rows in `release/myharvard/YEAR_TERM.csv` in the scraping repo.
+Remember to change the number of classes near the top.
+You can get this number by counting the number of rows in `release/myharvard/YEAR_TERM.csv` in the scraping repo.
 7. Move the old component folder to `src/app/archive`, and update the import at `app.module.ts` and `app-routing.module.ts`.
 7. Run `ng serve` to test it out.
 8. `ng deploy`